-(1) Schedules of the System's Proportionate Share of the Net OPEB Liability
+(1) Schedules of the System's Proportionate Share of the Net OPEB Liability (Asset)

-The information in this schedule presents historical information related to the OPEB liability that is recognized by the System in the current period financial statements.
+The information in this schedule presents historical information related to the net OPEB liability (asset) that is recognized by the System in the current period financial statements.
 This trend information will be accumulated to display a 10-year presentation.